 The following is a summary of USA Today article.

 It is important that you know the type of student loan (federal or private), the guarantors of the student loan (parents, etc), and the law of the state where you live.
-This article cannot walk you through each variation of different student loans, but the goal is to provide you with an outline and some ideas to consider in planning your estate (what you leave when you pass).
+This article cannot walk you through each variation of different student loans, but the goal is to provide you with an outline and some ideas to consider in planning your estate (what you leave when you pass away).

 Federal student loans: